YSTEMandChess/react/README.md

 #### Chess Client (Testing Interface)

-Provides different views of the chess board for development:

 ```bash
 cd chessClient
 npm install
 ```

+Run the http server using on port 80: npx http-server -p 80 to ensure that the chess board frame loads during any session.
-You can use the **Live Server extension in VS Code** to open the HTML files:
+You can use the **Live Server extension in VS Code** to open the HTML files for local testing of the chess board:

 * **Board only:** Right-click `index.html` → "Open with Live Server"
 * **Board with controls:** Right-click `parent.html` → "Open with Live Server"